 Best Electric Guitar for Kids

 Start them off young, right?
 If your kiddo desperately wants to rock but you don’t want to fork over a paycheck to buy an instrument, the Squier Bullet Mustang may be a good fit.
 Reasonably priced for you and styled just right for your child’s small hands, the Bullet Mustang is a decent electric guitar.
+Read more on this Fender Mustang review.

 Also, it’s not just for kids.
 Anybody with smaller hands who wants to learn to play could benefit from this electric guitar.
 It’s light enough for smaller bodies without compromising on design or sound.